-If you’re ever buying the fish whole and not fillets, theres a cool test you can use to see how fresh it is.
-Hold the fish out horizontally by the tail, and if the head starts to drop than you know its more than a day old.
+If you’re ever buying the fish whole there’s a cool test you can use to see how fresh it is.
+Hold the fish out horizontally by the tail, and if the head starts to drop then you know it’s more than a day old.

 You don’t need to add anything else to the fish to bind it together.
 The natural oils do that job, no eggs or bread crumbs needed.
 I’d be the first to admit it doesn’t look very appetizing at this stage.